On this page

 If your filing is accepted but later found deficient, you may receive a request for evidence (RFE).
 The specific timing depends on your case type and circumstances.
 Generally, forms should be filed according to the sequence outlined in the official instructions for your immigration category.

-What should I do if I need more space for additional information on Form I-130A?
+What supporting documents do I need for I-130A?

 Do I need to provide a mailing address for I-130A?